Intermunicipal Development Plans

 INTERMUNICIPAL DEVELOPMENT PLANS

 CVR is committed to working collaboratively with its urban neighbours when it comes to planning and development.
 The County has Intermunicipal Development Plans (IDP) in place with both the Town of Vermilion and the City of Lloydminster.
-Feel free to contact the County Planning and Development department for further information.
+Feel free to contact the Planning and Development Department for further information.

-We are currently working with the Villages of Dewberry, Kitscoty, Marwayne and Paradise Valley on developing IDP's.
-At this time, we are completing public engagement.
+We are currently working with the Villages of Kitscoty, Marwayne and Paradise Valley on developing IDP's.

 What We Heard Report (from the January 2019 engagement process)

 Rural Intermunicipal Development Plans